JoshuaIsADev/Maika-Llaneza-v2/README.md

 # Maika Llaneza

 Landing page and custom CMS for Maika Llaneza.
-Built with React Query and Supabase.
+Built with React and Supabase.